wso2/cellery-samples/docs/pet-store/cell-component-update-and-adv-deployment.md

 - You should have the pet-store application running as explained [here](../../cells/pet-store/README.md).

 ## Cell Component Update
-The components within the cell can be updated via rolling update.
+Selected components within a cell can be updated via rolling update.
 This will terminate the components one-by-one and apply the changes, and eventually the whole cell will be updated with new version.
 This is an in-place update mechanism and only considers changes done to docker images which are encapsulated in components.